Bostesa/ai-rl-connect4/README.md

-Welcome to the Connect4 AI project, where advanced Reinforcement Learning techniques meet strategic gameplay.
-This project involves developing an AI to play the classic game Connect4, using state-of-the-art reinforcement learning methods including Distributional Dueling Networks, Noisy Nets, and Prioritized Experience Replay, all implemented using PyTorch.
+Welcome to my Connect4 AI project, where i used some Reinforcement Learning techniques for gameplay.
+This project involves developing an AI to play Connect4, using  reinforcement learning methods including Distributional Dueling Networks, Noisy Nets, and Prioritized Experience Replay, all implemented using PyTorch.

 ## Project Overview